meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 <br>
 <br>

-# Making the robot turn on the spot
+# Making the robot turn on the spot (creating a new python variable)
 ---

 <div class="container p-3 my-3 bg-primary text-primary">